codelingo/lingo/README.md

 ## Install

-Either (download)[codelingo/lingo/releases] a pre-built binary or, if you have (Golang setup)[$ go get github.com/codelingo/lingo], install from source:
+Either [download](codelingo/lingo/releases) a pre-built binary or, if you have [Golang setup](https://golang.org/doc/install), install from source:

 ```go
 $ go get github.com/codelingo/lingo